canvasxyz/teekit/README.md

 | 50 requests (no tunnel) | 0.35 | 0.17 | 0.40 | 6.75 |
 | 50 requests, 1MB up/down (tunneled) | 22.08 | 21.43 | 23.55 | 40.83 |
 | 50 requests, 1MB up/down (no tunnel) | 5.09 | 4.78 | 7.24 | 9.00 |

-Several optimizations for large payloads are planned for the next release.

 ## Usage